IBM-Cloud/jpetstore-kubernetes/README.md

 1. Install [Helm](https://docs.helm.sh/using_helm/#installing-helm). (`brew install kubernetes-helm` on MacOS)

-2. Find your **Ingress Subdomain** by running `ibmcloud ks cluster get YOUR_CLUSTER_NAME` , it will look similar to "mycluster.us-south.containers.appdomain.cloud".
+2. Find your **Ingress Subdomain** by running `ibmcloud ks cluster get --cluster YOUR_CLUSTER_NAME` , it will look similar to "mycluster.us-south.containers.appdomain.cloud".

 3. Open `../helm/modernpets/values.yaml` and make the following changes.